Oren Lyons: Representation in other media

 Lyons was among those featured in the one-hour documentary Faithkeeper (1991), produced and hosted by Bill Moyers.
 It was broadcast on PBS, July 3, 1991.
 He also appeared in the documentary The 11th Hour (2007), directed by Leila Connors and narrated by Leonardo DiCaprio.

 Recognition

 Lyons has been awarded an honorary Doctor of Laws degree from Syracuse University.
 In 2007, a three-story dormitory on Euclid Avenue owned by the university was rededicated as Oren Lyons Hall.
 Lyons serves on the board of the Harvard Project on American Indian Economic Development and is board chairman of Honoring Contributions in the Governance of American Indian Nations.

 He has received the Ellis Island Medal of Honor, the National Audubon Society's Audubon Medal, the Earth Day International Award of the United Nations, and the Elder and Wiser Award of the Rosa Parks Institute for Human Rights.
 In 2022, he received a Lifetime Achievement Award at the Indian Gaming Association's Tradeshow and Convention.

-An honorary chairman of the Iroquois Nationals, Lyons has received high recognition for his lacrosse playing:
+An honorary chairman of the Haudenosaunee Nationals, Lyons has received high recognition for his lacrosse playing: